Updated July 2023

 In further explanation, FDA states that its “current assessment is that BPA is safe at the very low levels that occur in some foods.
 This assessment is based on review by FDA scientists of hundreds of studies including the latest findings from new studies initiated by the agency.”

 The views expressed by FDA are hardly unique.
-They are shared by many regulatory agencies that have each recently and independently evaluated the science on BPA.
-All have concluded that BPA is safe as currently used, including the reviews specific to materials in contact with food – which are likely to be the most sensitive applications.
-Other recent examples of government reviews include:
+They are shared by many regulatory agencies that have independently evaluated the science on BPA.
+These government reviews have concluded that BPA is safe as currently used, including the reviews specific to materials in contact with food – which are likely to be the most sensitive applications:

 - Hong Kong Centre for Food Safety (March 2013)

 - Food Standards Australia New Zealand (April 2012)

 - Swiss Federal Office of Public Health (December 2011)